What is the valence of phosphorus (P) in the compound P4O10?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

-In the compound P4O10, phosphorus exhibits a valence of +5.
-To understand this, let's consider the overall structure and composition of the compound.
+In the compound P4O10, each phosphorus atom has a valence of +5.
+This can be understood by analyzing the overall oxidation states of the elements involved in the compound.

 Subscribe